PradHolla/Content-Recommender/README.md

-# TF-Recommenders
+# Content Recommender System
-Movie Recommender System built using TensorFlow, Movielens Dataset and Tensorflow Recommenders Library.
+Movie Recommender System built using the IMDb dataset, using PCA, Transformers, Pandas and NumPy.